Virtual Travel

 I posted the details and photographs of all our experiences on Facebook, just as if we had physically traveled to those countries.
 I even started a page specifically related to virtual travel.
 We heard from those who, like me, were too infirm to travel comfortably or could not afford those trips.
 We encouraged all those individuals to take their own virtual journeys, and some did.

-During our various virtual trips, we had learned as much or, perhaps, even more about those countries than if we had physically traveled to them.
+During our various virtual trips, we learned as much, or perhaps even more, about those countries as if we had physically traveled to them.
 However, that doesn’t mean that virtual travel is superior to physical travel; it’s just different.

 When Linda and I physically traveled to Germany, we were with family on those trips and consequently were immersed in the country's culture.
 We saw many of the sights through their eyes, lived for a time as they lived, and experienced the country with all five senses.
 You can’t have that kind of experience virtually.

-On the other hand, I remember sitting at outdoor cafés in Paris where Parisians presumably gather to meet friends or do business.
+On the other hand, I recall sitting at outdoor cafés in Paris, where Parisians presumably gather to meet friends or conduct business.
 But all I heard was English spoken at the tables around us.
 And the same was true of the restaurants we selected.
 The only Parisians we met in Paris were hotel receptionists, restaurant servers, and other vendors.

-Travel as a tourist can feel empty in comparison to the richness of virtual travel, but virtual travel can feel equally deficient in comparison with the immersion experiences within the culture of a country.
+Traveling as a tourist can feel empty in comparison to the richness of virtual travel, but virtual travel can also feel equally deficient in comparison to the immersive experiences within a country's culture.